xtareq/xtasker/readme.md

 ## Usages

 ### Basic Commands
+- all: // for all task list
+- open: // for open task list
+- done: // for completed task list
 - add: <task_detail> // for add new task
 - rm: <taskId> // for remove task
-- 6 will propmt for taskId  // for complete task
+- done: <taskId>  // for complete task
 - rmall: // for remove all taskfor current group
 - groups: // display all available groups
-- sw_group:  // for switch group
+- sw_group: <groupId>  // for switch group
 - add_group: <group_name> //for add new group
 - rm_group: <gorupId> //for remove grop